Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 Meanwhile, there are two types of metals inside the home water.
 These are known as oxidized and reduced.

 Water with reduced manganese will look clear initially.
-But over time, it will form into solid particles that will look black or orange-brown.
+But over time, it will form solid particles that look black or orange-brown.
 On the other hand, water with oxidized manganese will have visible solid particles drawn from the well.

 How to Know the Presence of Manganese in Drinking Water